 Regardless of the complications, failure to bridge the gap between Kiev and Donbass on the decentralization issue is likely to leave the Minsk 2 ceasefire agreement a dead letter and make renewal of heavy fighting in Donbass almost inevitable at some point.
 This is part of the calculus in the ultra-nationalist and neo-fascist parties in opposing the amendments.
 They constitute the core of Kiev’s war party intent on taking back Donbass by force.

-According to ultra-nationalist Ukrainian-American writer Alexander Motyl, Svoboda is Ukraine’s ‘Tea Party’.
+According to ultra-nationalist Ukrainian-American writer Alexander Motyl, Svoboda is something like Ukraine’s ‘Tea Party’ (www.lucorg.com/news.php/news/7543; www.themanitoban.com/2014/03/will-ukraine-survive-yanukovych/19647/ and www.aspen.review/article/2017/svoboda%2c-ukraine%2c-and-the-west/).
 This means that the U.S. capitol should be expecting a crowd of thousands of Tea Party members attempting to storm it throwing grenades and shooting firearms.
-In reality, Svoboda and Ukraine’s other neo-fascist parties have nothing in common with the constitutionalist, free market, and often libertarian Tea Party here in the U.S. Contrary to the propaganda, Tea Party demonstrations are always peaceful and dominated by rational discussion about ways to restore American values, equality before the law, limited government, and the U.S. constitution.
+More seriously, Motyl’s analysis demonstrates which American party Motyl and many of his compatriots are inclined to support, rather that any serious analysis of the ultranationalist and neofascist threat in Ukraine.
+Neither Svoboda nor any of Ukraine’s numerous neo-fascist parties and groups have anything in common with the constitutionalist, free market, and often libertarian Tea Party here in the U.S. Contrary to Democratic Party propaganda, Tea Party demonstrations are peaceful and dominated by rational discussion about ways to restore American values, equality before the law, limited government, and the U.S. constitution.
 Svoboda and like-minded Ukrainian parties and groups do nothing of the kind.
-Svoboda used force today and did so in league with Right Sector — including the infamous sniper shootings of 20 February 2014 — to overthrow the legally-elected, if deeply flawed government of Viktor Yanukovich.
+Indeed, Svoboda used force today and did so in league with Right Sector — including the infamous sniper shootings of 20 February 2014 — to overthrow the legally-elected, if deeply flawed government of Viktor Yanukovich.

 The deep and disturbing irony is that most Americans and indeed most Tea Party members supported the neo-fascist-led revolt and will continue to support the Maidan regime in Kiev, including eventually the supply of U.S. weapons.
 They ignore the fact that the Maidan regime came to power by way of an illegal and violent seizure of power.
 They ignore the regime’s creation of parastatal volunteer battalions filled with neo-fascist elements in order to put down a still non-violent and negotiable Donbass revolt.
 They ignore the war crimes committed by these groups in Donbass, and the pogroms and other violent attacks by neo-fascists committed elsewhere in Ukraine, such as in Odessa on 2 May 2014 or more recently in Mukachevo on 11 July 2015.
 As a direct result of such illegalities and unconstitutional actions — apparently supported in Washington and Brussels — thousands have been killed, and neo-fascists continue to sew chaos across Ukraine and in the heart of ancient Kiev.